haotianw177/notes/README.md

 print(dictionary)  # Output: {'a': 1, 'b': 1}
 ```

+The grammar syntax `dummy[i]` always accesses the value at the specified index or key in the collection.
+Whether it's a list, string, or dictionary, this notation retrieves the value at the given location (position or key).
+The value you're accessing depends on the data structure, but it’s always the value, not the element or key itself.

 ### two pointers:
 Single `i` in a loop: Locks you into comparing at the same index.\
 Two pointers: Allows independent movement of the pointers, move freely base on whatever condition.